 About This Site…

 This site is run by Log Hill resident Randy Cassingham, an author and publisher.
-He writes This is True, a weird-but-true news feature, and the True Stella Awards, which covers stupid lawsuits.
-His other web sites include “Randy’s Random” (a fun meme-a-day site), a primer on how to get rid of spam, and he is the originator of the Get Out of Hell Free card (and associated stickers and other items).
+He writes This is True, a weird-but-true news feature.
+His other web sites include “Randy’s Random” (featuring thought-provoking memes), a primer on how to get rid of spam, and he is the creator of the Get Out of Hell Free card (and associated stickers and other items).